 Organisers cancel Tokyo marathon for 38,000 runners over virus

-Tokyo, Feb 17 (AFP) Organisers said Monday they are cancelling the amateur portion of the Tokyo marathon, affecting around 38,000 runners, on fears about the spread of the new coronavirus in Japan.
-"We reached the conclusion that unfortunately it is difficult to organise the event... after several cases (of the virus) were confirmed in Tokyo," the Tokyo Marathon Foundation said in a statement.
+Organizers said Monday they are canceling the amateur portion of the Tokyo marathon, affecting around 38,000 runners, on fears about the spread of the new coronavirus in Japan.
+"We reached the conclusion that unfortunately, it is difficult to organize the event... after several cases (of the virus) were confirmed in Tokyo," the Tokyo Marathon Foundation said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)